cozy/cozy-docs/src/documents/host/uninstall.html.md

 ## Easy way

 The easiest way to uninstall Cozy is to use the Fabric installation file used for the installation.
-But this you should not call the installation task but the uninstall task:
+But this time, you should not call the installation task but the uninstall task:

 ```bash